-Our sixth Provision was Sunday, July 15.
+Our eighth Provision was Sunday, March 9.
+We were thrilled to host Provision at Aurora, a soon-to-open art space in Downtown Providence.
 Many, many thanks to all the folks who came out and helped – by proposing, volunteering, voting, and, as always, by eating.

-We spent about $550 on the meal and other event-related items.
-As always, we sought out donations for food and other items.
+We spent about $726 on the meal and other event-related set-up items.

 Voting was based on a tiered system: Diners nominated their first, second, and third choice proposals.
 First place = 3 points, second place = 2 points, third place = 1 point.
 Most overall points received the Provision grant (and a bouquet of flowers).

 Download the March menu here: Provisions March 2014.
 Proposals are within.
 Please note the file is arranged to print in book-form, so text on opposite pages does not align.

 Special thanks to Andrew Cook, Nicole Anderson, Carolyn Gennari, Sarah Schumann, Lena Sawyer, Liza Carroll, Natasha Brooks-Sperduti, Kah Yangni, Adam Foldi, Frank Teng, Julie Pittman, Simcha Davis, Sephi Allen, Ian Cozzens, Tess Brown-Lavoie, John Jacobsen, Dyan Dealy, Sophie Candelaria, Jed Hancock-Brainerd, Rebecca Noon, Jennine Bressner, Mike Berendsen, John Demetrick, Rob Pecchia, Lara Henderson, James Rutter, the AS220 Printshop, Sam White, Aurora, AS220.
 Extra special thanks to Simcha Davis from AS220 Youth for our beautiful logo and to Lena Sawyer and Gianna Rodriguez at AS220 Youth for our stunning posters.